themysticsavages/cloudbot-discord/readme.md

 ```
 User commands:
     random - Generate a random number from a specific range
+    weather - Get the weather in an area
+    search - Get the first result of a Bing search
     gif - Get a GIF based on a keyword from GIPHY (not Tenor)
     scratch - Get info for a Scratch user
     help - Get all the commands availible